The hard part of software was never the code.

 The traditional scaling path, build minimal then rewrite, made sense when rewrites were cheaper than upfront investment.
 In the agentic era, upfront investment in specification is cheap and rewrites are expensive.
 The economics point forward.

-V. The Flow
+VIII.
+The Flow

 Scrum was designed for humans.
 Its core assumptions are biological.